OceanParcels/Parcels/docs/index.rst

 * `Periodic boundaries tutorial <https://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_periodic_boundaries.ipynb>`_ for a tutorial on how to implement periodic boundary conditions

 * `FieldSet.advancetime() tutorial <https://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_advancetime.ipynb>`_ for a tutorial on how to use Parcels with datasets that have a large number of time snapshots.

+* `Delayed start of particles tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_delaystart.ipynb>`_ for a tutorial on how to add particles to a ParticleSet during runtime, so that not all particles are released on the start of the run.

 * `JIT-vs-Scipy tutorial <http://nbviewer.jupyter.org/github/OceanPARCELS/parcels/blob/master/examples/tutorial_jit_vs_scipy.ipynb>`_ for a tutorial showing how JIT  and Scipy mode compare.